Sefid-Ab

 Sefid-Ab is an archeological site in central Iran and is the first known evidence for Upper Paleolithic occupation of that region.

-The site is associated with an old spring which was an important water source for Upper Paleolithic people in the dry region of Kashan during the late Pleistocene.
-Collected stone tools are characteristic of Baradostian and has similarities to Upper Paleolithic industries of the Zagros region.
+The site is associated with an old spring which was an important water source for Upper Paleolithic people in the arid region of Kashan during the late Pleistocene.
+Collected stone tools are characteristic of Baradostian and display similarities to Upper Paleolithic industries of the Zagros region.